lucasgcb/Commander-HMS/README.md

 ![machine](./doc/img/machine.png)

-Send commands by connecting to the microcontroller through the serial.
+Send commands by connecting to the microcontroller through the COM serial interface.

 Commands for changing step values: